 Americans with Disabilities Act (ADA) Certification

 Once you have been certified ADA eligible you will be entered into a regional database that is available to the nine Bay Area counties.
-When traveling outside WestCAT’s service area the transit provider in the Bay Area will be able to access your record and provide transportation based on their individual system rules.
+When traveling outside WestCAT’s service area any transit provider located within the nine Bay Area counties will be able to access your record via the regional database, and provide transportation based on their individual system rules.

 ADA Certification Denial and Service Status Appeals Process